How to Prevent Disease & Death in Chickens

 • Save

 An ounce of prevention is worth a pound of cure.
 And this can be true of being prepared as well!
-Despite chickens’ reputation of having a high mortality rate, there are actually many ailments that can be treated successfully if you have the right tools on hand.
+Chickens are small animals, so when they get sick, they tend to go downhill quickly.
+Plus they instinctually hide any early symptoms as much as possible.
+However, there are actually many ailments that can be treated successfully if you have the right tools on hand.

-• Have a chicken first aid kit that is easily accessible and contains some of the essential poultry first aid supplies.
+• First Aid Kit– Have a chicken first aid kit that is easily accessible and contains some of the essential poultry first aid supplies.

-• Know basic poultry first aid.
-(Chicken First Aid Crash Course– FREE)
+• Know First Aid– Know basic poultry first aid.
+(Chicken First Aid Crash Course)

-• Be pro-active about preventing disease and parasites.
+• Be Pro-Active– Be pro-active about preventing disease and parasites.
 Following these 10 precautions is one step towards being pro-active about your flock’s health!

-• Have an all-natural wormer on hand for when your flock shows signs of having a worm overload.
+• Internal Parasites– Have an all-natural wormer on hand for when your flock shows signs of having a worm overload.

-• Have a reliable external parasite treatment available for immediately dealing with parasite infestations.
+• External Parasites– Have a reliable external parasite treatment available for immediately dealing with parasite infestations.

 Action Step: Put together a chicken first aid kit.